 The per capita income in Helena in 2010 was $30,369, which is wealthy relative to Montana, and upper middle income relative to the rest of the US.
 This equates to an annual income of $121,476 for a family of four.
 However, Helena contains both very wealthy and poor people as well.

 The people who call Helena home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Helena residents report their race to be White, followed by Native American.
-Important ancestries of people in Helena include Irish, English, Norwegian, and Italian.
+Important ancestries of people in Helena include Irish, English, Norwegian, and Swedish.

 The most common language spoken in Helena is English.
 Other important languages spoken here include Spanish and German.